OneDrive/onedrive-api-docs/docs/rest-api/api/message_replyall.md

 # message: replyAll

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

-Reply to all recipients of a message.
+Reply to all recipients of a message by specifying a comment and modifying any updateable properties for the reply, all by using the **replyAll** method.
 The message is then saved in the Sent Items folder.

+Alternatively, you can first [create a draft reply-all message](../api/message_createreplyall.md) to include a comment or update any message properties, and then [send](../api/message_send.md) the reply.

+**Note**

+- You can specify either a comment or the **body** property of the `message` parameter.
+Specifying both will return an HTTP 400 Bad Request error.
+- If the **replyTo** property is specified in the original message, per Internet Message Format ([RFC 2822](http://www.rfc-editor.org/info/rfc2822)), you should send the reply to the recipients in the
+**replyTo** and **toRecipients** properties, and not the recipients in the **from** and **toRecipients** properties.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).